 5-7 days; if culture is required, an additional 1 to 2 weeks is required for processing time.

 New York DOH Approval Status

-Maternal Specimen: Lavender (EDTA), pink (K2EDTA), or yellow (ACD Solution A or B).
+Fetal: Cultured Amniocytes, Cultured CVS, or Direct Amniotic Fluid (direct) AND Maternal Whole Blood Specimen: Lavender (EDTA), pink (K2EDTA), or yellow (ACD Solution A or B).

 Background Information for Galactosemia (GALT) 9 Mutations: